hedgewithcryptohedgewithcrypto

 KuCoin typically averages greater than $2B in daily trading volume.
 Given its international presence, huge range of markets and popularity among institutional and professional traders, the platform provides deep liquidity.

-coinbase and kucoin trading volumescoinbase and kucoin trading volumes
+coinbase and kucoin trading volumes

 Winner: KuCoin.